archethic-foundation/libjs/README.md

   It creates a new instance of the transaction builder

-  `type` is the string defining the type of transaction to generate ("keychain", "identity", "transfer", "hosting")
+  `type` is the string defining the type of transaction to generate ("keychain", "identity", "transfer", "hosting", "code_proposal", "code_approval", "nft")

   returns a **TransactionBuilder** object containins the following methods: